Ooken/NekoEngine/README.md

 2. BoundingBoxes	-Generate Bounding Boxes around tringles inside a Tree
 3. SDL_Win		-Simple Window Handler for SDL2
 4. RayTriangle		-Test if a Ray hits a Triangle
+5. SimpleCPUTrace	-Simple RayTracer working on the GPU Still under construction...
+So far it can:
+				-Load costum triangle list files into objects -Link all created objects to an triangle-list for the renderer -Implemented bounding boxes and box-ray intersection
+				-except the tree part and a window system, all above too

 SideProjects:
 1. Timelapse		-Record the screen slower than it will be saved to the Videofile (creates the Timelapse effect).
 Useful for Working on stuff-Videos